textileio/go-threads/README.md

 ### The DB API

+The database layer is a document store, which internally leverages the `net` API.
+Most applications will only interface with this layer.

-The full API spec is available [here](https://github.com/textileio/go-threads/blob/master/api/pb/threads.proto).
+The full API spec is available [here](https://pkg.go.dev/github.com/textileio/go-threads/api/client).

 As described in the [paper](https://docsend.com/view/gu3ywqi), ThreadDB's network layer orchestrates groups of event logs, or _threads_.
 In the current implementation, a single database leverages a single network-layer thread for state orchestration.